Graph Filters for Signal Processing and Machine Learning on Graphs: Applications in Signal Processing

 \textbf{Stationarity.} Another approach is to not assume any specific form (low-pass, band-pass, high-pass) for the graph filter generating $\mtX$~\cite{segarra2017topoidTSIPN}.
-Under certain statistical assumptions on the inputs to the filter, this setting leads to the signals $\vcx_i$ being graph stationary on the unknown $\mtS$~\cite{marques2017stationary, perraudin2017stationary, girault2015stationary}; cf. Section~\ref{subsec_regFilt} on Wiener filtering.
+Under certain statistical assumptions on the inputs to the filter, this setting leads to the signals $\vcx_i$ being graph stationary on the unknown $\mtS$~\cite{marques2017stationary, perraudin2017stationary, girault2015stationary}; (cf. Sec.~\ref{subsec_regFilt}, Wiener filter).
 In short, this implies that the covariance matrix $\mtsigma_x$ of the observed signals shares the eigenvectors with $\mtS$, or, equivalently and more practically, that $\mtsigma_x$ and $\mtS$ commute.
 Ref. ~\cite{segarra2017topoidTSIPN} uses a two-step procedure to first estimate the eigenvectors of $\mtS$ and then restate~\eqref{eq:network_topology_inference}, where only the eigenvalues of $\mtS$ are unknown.
-In contrast, the commutativity property can be imposed through a fitting term of the form $f(\mtX, \mtS) = \| \hat{\mtsigma}_x \mtS - \mtS \hat{\mtsigma}_x \|_\mathrm{F}$, where $\hat{\mtsigma}_x$ is an estimate of the covariance matrix~\cite{shafipourdirectedTopoID2018}.
-Other assumptions on the filter have also been proposed.
-For example, the signals may be modeled as the superposition of the outputs of several heat-diffusion filters~\cite{thanou17,coutino2020state}, or as following a consensus-like process \cite{zhuconsensusinference2020, egilmezTopoID2019}.
+In contrast, the commutativity property can be imposed through a fitting term of the form $\fnf(\mtX, \mtS) = \| \hat{\mtsigma}_x \mtS - \mtS \hat{\mtsigma}_x \|_\mathrm{F}$, where $\hat{\mtsigma}_x$ is an estimate of the covariance matrix~\cite{shafipourdirectedTopoID2018}.
+Other assumptions on the filter include modeling the signal as the superposition of several heat-diffusion filters~\cite{thanou17,coutino2020state}, or as a consensus-like process \cite{zhuconsensusinference2020, egilmezTopoID2019}.